renniemaharaj/renniemaharaj/README.md

 # Hi there, I'm Rennie Maharaj! 👋

 I am Rennie Maharaj, the writer.
-I habor a passion for learning and writing about the things I have learnt.
+I habor a passion for learning and writing about the things I learn.
 I love building software solutions.
 I am currently employed in the role of Junior Software Consultant

 ## 🚀 About Me